osamaqarem/drag-select/README.md

 ## Performance

-### Cost

 This utility is not inherently expensive.
-It works by doing some math for each frame when panning over the list.
+It works by doing some math for every frame while panning the list.
+Performance cost comes from the additional logic added in response to changes in selection.
+If you're finding that this is not the case, please submit an issue with details/reproduction and I'm happy to take a look.

+> [!TIP]
-Performance cost comes from the extra logic in response to changes in selection.
-Try to be moderate in list item animations on selection change.
+> Try to be conservative in list item animations on selection change.

-### Higher FPS Displays
+### +60Hz Displays

-I've only tested this utility on a 60Hz display, so I'm unsure of how it performs on devices that render more frames per second.
-How often the drag-to-select calcuation occurs is once per frame, so the more frames per second are rendered, the more times this utility is executed.
-If the perceived responsiveness when executing this utility 60 times a second on a 120Hz display is the same as executing it 120 times, then there's an optimization to be made.
+Drag-to-select calcuations happen once per frame.
+The more frames are rendered each second, the more often that calculation occurs.
+If the perceived responsiveness when executing this utility 60 times/sec instead of 120 times/sec for a 120Hz display, then this could be optimized.

 ## Currently Not Supported

-- Lists with dynamic item size
 - Horizontal lists
 - Inverted lists
+- Lists with dynamic item size
 - Section lists

-Inverted & horizontal lists would be easy to support, so do voice that if you need it.
-Lists with irregular item size would be more tricky, but I'm not sure drag-to-select makes sense there anyway.
+Most would be easy to support, except lists with dynamic item size.
+I'm not sure drag-to-select would make sense there anyway.

 ## Development